Shoaib-Imrann/Orbit/README.md

-A web built with React, Tailwind CSS, and Locomotive Scroll
+A web design built with React, Tailwind CSS, and Locomotive Scroll

 visit the site - https://orbitweb.netlify.app